Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_marketplace_app/vhol_data_marketplace_app.md

 ![img1](assets/mp1.png)

-*	At the Search bar, type: Knoema Poverty then click on the Tile Box labeled: Economic Data Atlas.
+*	At the Search bar, type: Knoema Economic then click on the Tile Box labeled: Economic Data Atlas.
 ![img1](assets/mp2.png)
 *  At the top right corner, Select Get Data
 *	Select the appropriate roles to access the Database being created and accept the Snowflake consumer terms and Knoema’s terms of use.